 The immune system is the body’s defense against infectious organisms and other invaders.
 Luckily, immune system defenses can be developed and improved with the right lifestyle habits.
+Follow these few basic steps that will help your immune system do its job to the best.

 - Get enough sleep and manage stress.
 Sleep deprivation and stress overload increase the hormone cortisol, prolonged elevation of which suppresses immune function.
 Do your body a favor and get the recommended seven to eight hours of sleep a night.